umbertogriffo/rag-chatbot/README.md

 >   * `MacOS Sonoma 14.3.1` running on a MacBook Pro M1 (2020).
 >
 > If you are using another Operating System or different hardware, and you can't load the models, please
-> take a look either at the official Llama Cpp Python's
+> take a look at the official Llama Cpp Python's
 > GitHub [issue](https://github.com/abetlen/llama-cpp-python/issues).
-> or at the official CTransformers's GitHub [issue](https://github.com/marella/ctransformers/issues)

 > [!WARNING]
 > Note: it's important to note that the large language model sometimes generates hallucinations or false information.